 An upper second-class honours degree (eg MChem, MSci) or equivalent.
 Applicants with a lower second-class honours degree (eg MChem, MSci) or an upper second-class honours BSc degree may be admitted if they can demonstrate good potential for research.

 See international equivalent qualifications on the International Office website.

-The School of Chemistry maintains a traditional managerial structure with three sections, namely Inorganic and Materials, Organic and Biological, and Physical and Theoretical.
+The School of Chemistry maintains a traditional managerial structure encompassing three sections: Inorganic and Materials; Organic and Biological; and Physical and Theoretical.
 However, the school’s research profile is defined according to nine themes, each with a critical mass of researchers.
 Further information on the school's research profile can be found at Explore Bristol Research.

 - Atmospheric and Global Change Chemistry

 - Materials for Energy

 - Soft Matter, Colloids and Materials

 - Spectroscopy and Dynamics

 Researchers in the School of Chemistry are engaged in a number of collaborative centres and research institutes, including the Cabot Institute and BrisSynBio, with broader engagement from researchers across the Faculty of Science, the University and beyond.

 Many of our PhD graduates are successful in securing postdoctoral positions at universities in the UK and abroad.
 A PhD in chemistry is valued in many employment sectors worldwide, including pharmaceutical sciences, polymers, coatings, agrochemicals, instrumentation manufacturers and management consultancy.
 Your skills will be in high demand from the chemical and allied industries, as well as the public sector.